The American Board of Neurological Surgeons (ABNS)

 ABNS requires all residents in ACGME accredited neurosurgery programs to complete the ABNS Primary Examination for certification.

-The examination covers information on the basic sciences, critical care, fundamental clinical skills, imaging, neuroanatomy, neurobiology, neurology, neuropharmacology, neurosurgery, pathology and other disciplines deemed important to field of neurosurgery by the ABNS.
+The examination covers information on the basic sciences, critical care, fundamental clinical skills, imaging, neuroanatomy, neurobiology, neurology, neuropharmacology, neurosurgery, pathology, and other disciplines deemed important to the field of neurosurgery by the ABNS.

 The exam is 375 questions in length.
 The ABNS and Residency Review Committee (RRC) require residents to pass the examination for credit toward certification before completing training.
 Many Program Directors require passage before the chief year.